 VP, Creative Services: Larry Merritt

-Logo Design: Ana Sanchez
+Logo Designer: Ana Sanchez